Liberty and Freedom (a Foundation)

 Whether or not we are guilty of a crime, we should still be required to cooperate with the police as best we can without incriminating ourselves.
 This is important, because if we remain silent and do not answer any questions, then it could delay the police investigation, which could then allow more undue harm to be done.
 On the other hand, no one should ever be required to answer any questions that are not relevant to the investigation.

-Along with Freedom of Speech, we should also have the Freedom to Listen or more specifically to not listen.
-Even if people have the freedom to speak, they do not have the right to force it upon others.
-That is, if someone does not want to listen to someone else, then that person should usually have the right not to listen.
+Along with Freedom of Speech, we should also have the Freedom to Listen or more specifically not to listen.
+Even if we have the freedom to speak, we do not have the right to force it upon others.
+That is, if someone does not want to listen to us, then that person should usually have the right not to listen.

 However, there are some cases where undue harm can occur when we do not listen.
 If the harm from not listening just affects us, then that is just on us.
 In that case, since we are only causing ourselves harm, we should not receive any further penalty for not listening.
 On the other hand, if our not listening causes undue harm to someone else, then that is still on us, but it should now come with some appropriate further penalty.